-ST. LOUIS (KMOV.com) -- A former Washington University official plead guilty to embezzlement Tuesday, after she reportedly defrauded the university of nearly $300,000.
+ST. LOUIS (KMOV.com) -- A former Washington University official has been sentenced to prison and ordered to pay restitution after she reportedly defrauded the university of nearly $400,000.

 On many occasions, Skudrzyk hired contractors and other service providers to perform personal services for her benefit, and at her personal residence, according to federal prosecutors.
 She would then create, submit and approve false invoices and false W-9 tax forms for these contractors and other service providers to make it appear as if they had performed work for the Division of Medical Education when they had not.